aiswarm/conductor/README.md

 npx @aiswarm/conductor run --help // this will install it automatically and run it
 ```

 To run the conductor, you need to provide a config file.
-You can use the example config file as a starting point.
-More configs can be found in the [configs](https://github.com/aiswarm/configs) repository.
+For more information on how to create your config, plus some sample configurations take a look at the  [configs](https://github.com/aiswarm/configs) repository.

 ## Recommended Setup for development with other plugins